Epistemix-com/epistemix-community-library/README.md

 3. Commit changes to both `requirements.in` and `requirements.txt` to version control.

-### Manifest
+### Deployment

-The `generate-manifest.sh` file is executed when a commit is pushed to the `main` branch.
-This generates a file called `manifest.toml`, which is then stored in the `model-library-assets` S3 bucket and is used by the API.
-It is not stored in GitHub.
+The `generate-manifest.sh` file is executed when a commit is pushed to the main or production branch.
+There is a github action workflow that syncs the contents of the manifest to an S3 bucket and consumed by downstream services.
+The main branch publishes to the development environment and the production branch publishes to the production environment, with corresponding S3 buckets `dev-model-library-assets` and `prod-model-library-assets`.

 ### Adding a new .toml file